-Medication Assisted Treatment (MAT) is an effective opioid treatment which combines the use of prescription medication, including Suboxone and Vivitrol, along with counseling and education about your substance use disorder.
+Medication Assisted Treatment (MAT) is an effective treatment for opioid dependence that combines the use of prescription medications, including Suboxone and Vivitrol, with counseling and education.

 According to the U.S. Department of Health and Human Services, “Research shows that, for some people, the integration of both behavioral and pharmacologic (medical) types of treatment is the most effective approach for overcoming opioid addiction.”

 Suboxone is buprenorphine and naloxone.
 Naloxone is the active ingredient in Narcan, a common overdose-reversal medication used by emergency personnel and first responders.

 Buprenorphine is a partial opioid agonist, which binds to opioid receptors but does not allow you to experience the euphoria or “high” associated with full agonists, such as heroin, Fentanyl, or methadone.

 It is used to ease withdrawal symptoms, curb drug cravings, and discourage illicit drug use.